 Student Victim Assistance is a confidential disclosure site for students who have experienced sexual assault, dating violence, domestic violence and stalking.
 Disclosures made to Student Victim Assistance staff will be held in strict confidence and will not serve as notice to the university requiring a review of the disclosed conduct.
-If you would like more information or would like to schedule an appointment to speak with Student Victim Assistance staff, please call 404-413-1965.
+Students who would like more information or would like to schedule an appointment to speak with Student Victim Assistance staff can call 404-413-1965.

 Staff also are here to help students who have experienced any type of recent or past victimization regain a sense of control over their traumatic experience, so that they may resume their academic and personal pursuits.
-If you know someone who has been victimized or would like to learn more about student victimization, Student Victim Assistance can help.
+Student Victim Assistance can help students who know someone who has been victimized or would like to learn more about student victimization.
 Student Victim Assistance offers crisis intervention, advocacy and support for students.
-Even if you have no idea what you need or what you intend to do, which is a normal response to trauma, Student Victim Assistance can assist you to determine your options and provide information related to your experience.
+Student Victim assistance can assist students to determine their options and provide information related to their experience, even if they have no idea what they need or what they intend to so, which is a normal response to trauma.
 Students who seek victim assistance services are not obligated to pursue criminal or university charges.

 For more information, refer to the links below or contact Student Victim Assistance at 404-413-1965 at any time.